ngnhng/go-backend-template/README.md

 Services in this repository will combine aspects of layered architecture, domain-driven and hexagonal (ports and adapters) to try to produce a readable and maintainable source code.

+### Boundary control

+golangci-lint & depguard is used to enforce import rules

+### Cross-module communication

 ## Deployment

 ## Choosing between RESTful HTTP and GraphQL